Golam Wahed Choudhury

-Background and education
+Early life

 Choudhury was born in 1926 at Faridpur District in then Bengal Presidency, British India (now Bangladesh) to Golam Mawla Choudhury and Fatima Choudhury.
 Fatima's father, Ibrahim Saber, was Begum Rokeya’s eldest brother.

+Education

 Golam obtained his bachelor's in 1945 and master's in 1948 in political science from the University of Calcutta.
 He earned his PhD from Columbia University in 1956.

 Career

 In 1948, Choudhury joined the department of international relations faculty of the University of Dhaka as a lecturer and later the department of political science.

 He joined Pakistan's foreign ministry in 1967 as director-general of the Research Division.
 Prior to that, he was involved with the formulation of the 1965 Tashkent Agreement with India.
 From 1969 to 1971, he was the Minister of Communications in the Government of Pakistan.
 He made proposals for establishing a confederation between East Pakistan and West Pakistan.

 After the separation of East Pakistan as Bangladesh in 1971, Choudhury went into exile.
 He worked at the Royal Institute of International Affairs in England, and later at Columbia University in New York.
 He also taught at North Carolina Central University and Duke University.
 He returned to Dhaka in 1985, but continued his association with Columbia University as an adjunct professor till 1994.

+Choudhury created the Golam Mowla Fatima Trust and established a number of charitable institutions in Madaripur district.